F-1 OPT (Optional Practical Training) During Your Degree Program

 How to Apply

 Allow up to 10 business days for us to review and process your application.
-We will notify you by email when your new I-20 with OPT recommendation is ready.
+We will notify you by email when your new I-20 with OPT recommendation is ready to be picked up.

 Mail your OPT application to USCIS via FedEx or UPS